koder77/l1vm/README.md

 [![C/C++ CI](https://github.com/koder77/l1vm/actions/workflows/github-ci.yaml/badge.svg)](https://github.com/koder77/l1vm/actions/workflows/github-ci.yaml)

 NOTE: You can join me at my [![Discord](https://img.shields.io/badge/Discord-L1VM%20Community-7289da?style=for-the-badge&logo=discord)](https://discord.gg/R584N4KWMQ)

+NOTE: <a href="https://midnight-coding.de/blog/software/l1vm/2025/11/30/L1VM-install-guide.html">The programs and includes installation guide is here.</a>

 The Brackets language is a modern, general-purpose programming language.
 The focus is on reliability and speed. <br>
 The language can be used for CLI and also full GUI programs.
 Use multiple CPU cores with multithreading. <br>